Europia79/BombArena/README.md

 and to make sure players cannot arbitrarily destroy ANY base they find (like their own), but rather, force them to find and destroy the other teams base.

-This is how you make bases:
+This is how you make bases for Sabotage:

 - place two BaseBlocks (1 at each base.
 The default BaseBlock is BREWING_STAND, but this can be changed in the config.yml)
 - do `/bomb setbase <arena> <teamID>` (value for team can be 1 or 2)

+This is how you make bases for Search N Destroy:

+- place a BaseBlock
+- do `/snd addbase <arenaName>`

-You can now join a BombArena (or even get a VirtualPlayer to test it out).
+You can now join a BombArena or SndArena (or even get a VirtualPlayer to test it out).
+Note however, that having 1 base for SND gives a slight advantage to the defenders (since they only have to let time expire to win).
+Putting a 2nd (or more) base makes it more challenging for defenders and evens the playing field.

 (Optional) You can add a Worldguard region to BattleArena so that block changes reset after each match.
 (Be careful